IoTone/ProjectGyr/README.md

 ### Run a server

-Run a instance MongoDB server by navigating to your mongo directory and run:
+Run instance of MongoDB server by navigating to your mongo directory and run:

 ```
 ./mongod.exe